FlowFuse/website/src/blog/2023/05/connect-to-hivemq-in-flowforge.md

 ![Connected MQTT node in Node-RED"](./images/connected-mqtt-node.png "Connected MQTT node in Node-RED")

-If we than set the Inject node to send a message every say 1 second, the timestamp will be send to the broker through MQTT!
+If we than set the Inject node to send a message every say 1 second, the timestamp will be sent to the broker through MQTT!

 ## Receiving message from a MQTT broker with Node-RED